chinicuin/expertApp/README.md

 # expertApp
-Reat app to show gif results from word(s) written by the user.
+React app to show gif results from word(s) written by the user.

 ## Steps
 ```